-We are all faced with difficulties in this life.
-These women inspire us to consider our resilience while finding beauty and meaning in our own imperfect lives. ~ Cathy Lander-Goldberg
+THE RESILIENT SOULS PROJECT has universal appeal as we are all faced with difficulties in this life.
+It inspires all of us to consider our resilience while finding beauty and meaning in our own imperfect lives.

 When we met in 1995, she was training for the Paralympics and on a quest to break stereotypes of people with disabilities.
 Sandy’s leg had been amputated at age 4 due to a proximal femoral focal deficiency.